-2 hours and 47 minutes since the accident – During the flight, cardiac arrest treatment protocol is initiated and the helicopter lands at Redding Municipal Airport with CPR in progress.
+2 hours and 47 minutes since the accident.
+During the flight, cardiac arrest treatment protocol was initiated, and the helicopter landed at Redding Municipal Airport with CPR in progress.

 3 hours and 26 minutes since the accident.
 An ER physician pronounced time of death, via radio.
 The coroner later determined that Andy Palmer’s death was caused by excessive blood loss.

 - Identify and discuss a variety of options for medical evacuation (ATV, wheeled litter, etc.), anticipating that a helicopter will not be available.

 - If the crewmember sitting beside you were to be seriously injured on the fireline, what would you and your crew do?
-How thorough is your unit or IMT’s Incident Emergency Plan?
-Consider doing a mock-up medical evacuation from start to finish.
-Utilize the Medical Incident Report (MRI) under Emergency Medical Care (pink section) of the Incident Response Pocket Guide (IRPG), PMS 461 to effectively communicate emergency information.
-Use this 6MFS to learn how to use the MIR.
-Assess the drill with an After Action Review (AAR).
+How thorough is your unit or IMT’s incident emergency medical plan?
+Consider doing a scenario medical evacuation from start to finish.
+Utilize the Medical Incident Report (red section) in your Incident Response Pocket Guide (IRPG), PMS 461, to effectively communicate emergency information.
+Conduct an AAR.